JunGuanGroup/Guan-Group/content/opening/index.md

 # **Openings**

-We are Actively Looking for Candidates to Join Our Team!
+We are actively looking for candidates to join our team!

 -----------------------------------